awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 ### Step 1 \- register a GuardDuty delegated administrator for your organization<a name="guardduty_register_delegate_admin_proc"></a>

-1. Log in to the AWS Management Console using the master account for your AWS Organizations organization\.
+1. Log in to the AWS Management Console using the management account for your AWS Organizations organization\.

 1. Open the GuardDuty console at [https://console\.aws\.amazon\.com/guardduty/](https://console.aws.amazon.com/guardduty/)\.

    Is GuardDuty already enabled in your account?
    + If GuardDuty is not already enabled, you can select **Get Started** and then designate a GuardDuty delegated administrator on the **Welcome to GuardDuty** page\.
+**Note**
+The management account must have the GuardDuty service\-linked role in order for the delegated administrator to be able to enable and manage GuardDuty in that account\.
+You can enable GuardDuty in any region of the management account to create this role automatically\.
    + If GuardDuty is enabled you can designate a GuardDuty delegated administrator on the **Settings** page\.

 1. Enter the twelve\-digit AWS account ID of the account that you want to designate as the GuardDuty delegated administrator for the organization\.